 Every feature of the elegant 15,000-square foot clubhouse, designed to reflect the 1830's style of Conner Prairie, whispers "class," from the sturdy oak lockers to the window-walled and high ceilings of The Covered Wagon.

 Under the guidance of superintendent, Randy Adcock and Cohoat and O’Neal Management Corp, course conditioning at Prairie View is always immaculate.
 Even when the course had been open less than six months, it was deemed suitable as a U.S. Open qualifying site.
 Prairie View has hosted the 2001 Indiana State Amateur, the 2008 Indiana State Open and the Indiana State Amateur in 2012 and will host the Mid-American Conference Championship in May of 2014 and the Indiana PGA Professionals Championship in August of 2014.
-It is also the host site for the IHSAA Boys and Girls State Championship from 2015-2019.
+It will be the host site of the Indiana Open in 2018.
+It is also the host site for the IHSAA Boys and Girls State Championship from 2015-2024.

 Prairie View Golf Club Founder: Jim Ackerman, Brian Nicholoff and family.
 We thank them for their passion and love of the game!